sweetboss12512/Waste-of-Space-Utilities/README.md

 ## It's horribly inconsistent

-- Some of the libraries are written with my forked verison of [autopilot.lua](https://github.com/flxwed/autopilot.lua),  forked version: [sweetboss12512/autopilot.lua](https://github.com/sweetboss12512/autopilot.lua/tree/stable)
+- Some of the newer libraries are written with my forked verison of [autopilot.lua](https://github.com/flxwed/autopilot.lua),  forked version: [sweetboss12512/autopilot.lua](https://github.com/sweetboss12512/autopilot.lua/tree/stable)

 Whatever nobody will use these anywway